Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Extended Related Work

 \paragraph{Latent diffusion models} \new{Latent diffusion models} (LDMs) are a popular framework, first introduced for image generation~\citep{rombach2022high}.
 They extend traditional diffusion models by operating in a compressed latent space rather than directly in pixel space.
 An autoencoder---typically a VAE---is used to encode high-resolution data into a lower-dimensional latent representation.
 The diffusion process then unfolds within this latent space, substantially reducing computational cost, while the decoder reconstructs fine-grained details.
 This paradigm underlies widely used models such as Stable Diffusion.
 More recently, DiTs~\citep{peebles2023scalable} have been introduced as the main denoising architecture and have achieved strong results across modalities~\citep{esser2024scaling,joshiall}.
-Although some works have attempted to adapt latent diffusion to graph generation, none have demonstrated competitive performance compared to prior state-of-the-art discrete diffusion models~\citep{fu2024hyperbolic,nguyen2024glad,10508504}.
+Although some works have attempted to adapt latent diffusion models to graph generation, none have demonstrated performance competitive with prior state-of-the-art discrete diffusion models~\citep{fu2024hyperbolic,nguyen2024glad,10508504}.
 To the best of our knowledge, only \cite{nguyen2024glad} evaluate the reconstruction performance of their autoencoder, and only on the QM9 dataset, which contains very small graphs.
-Additionally, they employ an ad-hoc transformer architecture that materializes the full attention score matrix, which limits computational efficiency.
-While \cite{zhou2024unifying} appears to report competitive results on MOSES, it encodes the full adjacency matrix through $n^2$ edge tokens, with $n$ the number of nodes, which prevents efficiency gains.
+Additionally, they employ an ad hoc transformer architecture that materializes the full attention score matrix, thereby limiting computational efficiency.
+While \cite{zhou2024unifying} appears to report competitive results on MOSES, it encodes the full adjacency matrix using $n^2$ edge tokens, where $n$ is the number of nodes, which prevents efficiency gains.
 Other works are specific to molecule generation~\citep{10.1145/3627673.3679547,ketatalift,10.1093/bib/bbae142}.
 Finally, some focus on tasks other than graph generation, such as link prediction~\citep{fu2024hyperbolic} or regression~\citep{zhou2024unifying}.
 The key difference between these works and ours is that we design our autoencoder to ensure that the adjacency matrix can be provably recovered from the latent space.